sundarnut/ADAuthentication/README.md

 * Launch Visual Studio Community 2015
 * Click on New Project...
 * The New Project box that opens out, on the left pane - expand Templates > Visual C# > Windows > Web, and choose ASP.NET Web Application
-* The Name of the Application: ADAuth
+* The Name of the Application: ADAuthentication
-* Location: C:\services\ADAuth
+* Location: C:\services\ADAuthentication
 * Uncheck the Create directory for solution check-box
 * Verify that the Add to Source Control box is unchecked for now
 * Also uncheck the Add Application Insights to Project option on the right pane.
 We will ignore this for now.